Skip to main content

 The principal subject matter will be explained in lectures, assisted by visual aids, interaction with the students and, where applicable, demonstrations.
 The lectures will be recorded and made available online.

-On-line support material: The module content will be accessible to students in electronic form as web-based information, technical notes and interactive demonstrations, making use of Cardiff University’s Virtual Learning Environment ‘Learning Central.’
+Online support material: The module content will be accessible to students in electronic form as web-based information, technical notes and interactive demonstrations, making use of Cardiff University’s Virtual Learning Environment ‘Learning Central.’

 Set texts: Certain texts will be used as a main reference source to ensure that students are familiar with the material covered in them.

-Case studies: Included in the lecture presentations will be discussion of real-life examples to show how the theory studied in the module has been implemented in practice.
+Case studies: Included in the lecture presentations will be a discussion of real-life examples to show how the theory studied in the module has been implemented in practice.

-• Short tasks will be set to give students opportunities to reinforce the skills and knowledge in the subject area and create a forum for the exchange of views between students.
+• Short tasks will be set to give students opportunities to reinforce their skills and knowledge in the subject area and create a forum for the exchange of views between students.
 They will also provide an opportunity for students to improve their writing and presentation skills.
 These tasks may be performed through a collaborative online environment.

 • There will be practical exercises to give students practice in implementing some subject-specific skills, as well as to provide an opportunity for them to exercise their more generic problem-solving and presentation skills.
 Workshops will be conducted with students at computer terminals being guided through the operation of software used in the module.
 These workshops may be performed through a collaborative online environment.